Wildcard Masks in ACLs Explained

 11111111.11111111.11111111.00000000 00000000.00000000.00000000.11111111

-If you are using subnet masks in decimal and want to create wildcard masks for them, there is no need to convert them into binary.
+If you are using subnet masks in decimal and want to create wildcard masks, there is no need to convert them to binary.
 Creating wildcard masks in decimal is also easy.
 In decimal, to create a wildcard mask for a given subnet mask, subtract the value of each byte from 255.

 Let's take an example.